Kolak Biji Salak – Sweet Potato Balls

 Kolak Biji Salak - Indonesian sweet potato balls in a bowl with sugar syrup and coconut milk

-How to make Kolak Biji Salak
+How to Make Kolak Biji Salak

-Because some recipes use a higher ratio of tapioca flour they yield very chewy potato balls that theyโ€™re almost like rubber.
+Because some recipes use a higher ratio of tapioca flour, they yield chewy potato balls that are almost like rubber.

-Steam the sweet potatoes
+Steam the Sweet Potatoes

-Make the dough balls
+Make the Dough Balls

-Shape the dough into balls, and cook them in hot boiling water.
-When they are floating on the surface, it means theyโ€™re thoroughly boiled and ready to spoon out.
+Shape the dough into balls and cook them in hot, boiling water.
+When they float on the surface, they’re thoroughly boiled and ready to be spooned out.

 Assemble Kolak Biji Salak